scottrlarson/profession/content/links/guides/link-how-to-securely-delete-data.md

 date = 2019-06-26T11:09:42-07:00
 draft = false
 aliases = ["/links/link-how-to-securely-delete-data"]
+summary = "This is a good guide that explains how to securely delete data from a Mac, but it also references a PC.
+These instructions might be beyond the capabilities for the average computer user, but it's still good to know what is involved in securely deleting data."
 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
 tags = ["Identity Theft", "Security"]